clbenoit/RNfuzzyApp/README.md

 RNFuzzyApp is an application to analyse aligned RNA-seq data and do fuzzy clustering.</br>
 </br>

-- with RNfuzzyApp, you have chosen a user-friendly, web-based R shiny application to analyze your RNA-seq data.
+With RNfuzzyApp, you have chosen a user-friendly, web-based R shiny application to analyze your RNA-seq data.
 RNfuzzyApp allows you to perform:

--     • data normalization </br>
+-     data normalization </br>
--     • differential expression analysis </br>
+-     differential expression analysis </br>
--     • Mfuzz fuzzy clustering of time-series data </br>
+-     Mfuzz fuzzy clustering of time-series data </br>
--     • interactive visualization of your data </br>
+-     interactive visualization of your data </br>
--     • enrichment analysis </br>
+-     enrichment analysis </br>
--     • orthology assignments </br>
+-     orthology assignments </br>
--     • ID conversion </br>
+-     ID conversion </br>

-- Detailed instructions on how to use RNfuzzyApp can be found in the user manual provided in this repository (RNfuzzApp_UserManual.pdf) Find below details on how to install and run RNfuzzyApp, as well as a very brief instruction on how to pre-process your data. </br>
+Detailed instructions on how to use RNfuzzyApp can be found in the user manual provided in this repository (RNfuzzApp_UserManual.pdf) Find below details on how to install and run RNfuzzyApp, as well as a very brief instruction on how to pre-process your data. </br>

 ---